Decomposing Impact on Longitudinal Outcome of Time-varying Covariate into Baseline Effect and Temporal Effect: Application

 \tablehere{4}

 To examine how the inclusion of a TVC affects the estimation of the growth factors of mathematics achievement, we plotted a model-implied curve on the smooth line of the development of mathematics ability for each of the six models in Figure \ref{fig:curves}.
 The figure shows that the estimated trajectory from the models without a TVC fits the smooth line.
-The development of mathematics ability can be viewed in two stages: the growth in the early stage is relatively rapid and then slowed down substantially since around Month $100$.
-The growth factors of mathematics development from the models with a TVC were somewhat underestimated.
-It is within our expectations to see since allowing a TVC to account for the variability of the longitudinal outcome would squeeze the estimation of the growth factors.
-We also notice that such effects on the growth factors were more evident in the later stage.
-It is not surprising.
-The increased reading ability over time led to an increasing influence on the estimation.
-However, such squeezing effects were not meaningful in the LGCM with a TVC that is decomposed into the baseline value and interval-specific slopes or changes.
-We then list the estimates of these two models in Tables \ref{tbl:est_TVCslp} and \ref{tbl:est_TVCchg}, respectively.
+The development of mathematics ability can be viewed in two stages: the growth in the early stage is relatively rapid and then slows down substantially around $110$ months old.
+The growth factors of mathematics development from the models incorporating a TVC were somewhat underestimated, which aligns with our expectations.
+When a TVC is included in the LGCM as a predictor of the observed measurement for the longitudinal outcome, it leads to smaller estimates of the growth factors.
+This effect is more evident in the later stage, as the increased reading ability over time exerts a greater influence on the estimation.
+On the contrary, the impact on the estimation of growth factors for interval-specific slopes or changes is relatively minor, so the growth factors are able to provide a more accurate representation of the growth patterns.
+The estimates of these two models are presented in Tables \ref{tbl:est_TVCslp} and \ref{tbl:est_TVCchg}, respectively.

 \figurehere{3}

 \tablehere{5}

 \tablehere{6}